hvag/blog/itNow.md

 ### Tools
  - Node.js - Common language across stack
  - Swift - See Node.js
  - Docker - hmm, container.
-It works on my computer, it will work on your also
+It works on my computer, it will work on your also - No more application dependencies
  - Kubernetes - I can control you all, 'cause actually, I just have to control one machine, the kb machine, universal abstraction, nice!
 Stop thinking about Java
  - Lambda - Hey, wait a minute, what if I didn't even have to build and orchestrate the containers?
 What if I could just launch the app/service?
 It would kinda be '**Serverless**' - for me anyway